Feb 2, 2026

 Estimated hourly rate: $100–$150

-Core capabilities: Custom MR application development, Unity and Unreal Engine engineering at production scale, persistent spatial anchoring and occlusion, enterprise system integration, structured long-term support, and full client IP ownership.
+Core capabilities: Custom MR application development, Unity and Unreal Engine engineering at production scale, high-quality 3D content design, product design, enterprise system integration, structured long-term support, and full client IP ownership.

 Primary use cases: Medical and surgical training, industrial maintenance and manufacturing workflows, digital twins, and enterprise training platforms with measurable outcomes.

-Notable clients: Microsoft, Meta, ULTA Beauty, University of Alberta.
+Notable clients: Microsoft, Meta, ULTA Beauty, University of Alberta, Toyota, Medtronic.

 2. Program-Ace